 Lightroom uses numerous kinds of previews and caches for different purposes.
 Having a basic idea of their usage can help you pick the right ones for your needs.
 The main ones you need to know about are rendered previews and smart previews.
-To fully understand the Library & Develop preview loading logic to optimize your preview choices, see the diagrams on page 553-554 of Adobe Lightroom CC/6 – The Missing FAQ, but we’ll cover the basics in this post.
+To fully understand the Library & Develop preview loading logic to optimize your preview choices, see the diagrams on pages 503 & 506 of Adobe Lightroom Classic – The Missing FAQ.
+In this post, we’ll cover the basics for Previews and Cache.

 Standard-sized rendered previews are the most frequently used previews.
 They’re used to display the photo in every module except Develop (where they’re shown briefly and then replaced with cached raw data).
 For speed, Lightroom stores a range of different size previews, from thumbnails right up to your chosen preview size.

 The size and quality of the standard sized previews is set in the Catalog Settings dialog.
 Go to Edit menu (Windows) / Lightroom menu (Mac) > Catalog Settings > File Handling to check and change the settings.

 The best size setting depends on your general browsing habits and on your screen resolution.
 Choosing a size about the width of your screen is a good starting point, and the default Auto setting does this automatically.
 If you always leave the panels open and your hard drive space is very limited, you may prefer a slightly smaller size.

 The quality setting is, as with most things, a trade-off.
 Low quality previews take up less space on disc as they’re more compressed, but higher quality previews look better.
 The default, Medium, is a good compromise.